 Swiss darning or duplicate stitch is a great way to add small details to your knitting.

-It basically covers your knitting stitch with an embroidery stitch the same shape as the knitted stitches so it looks like it was knitted into the purl side of the garment.
+It covers your knitting stitch with an embroidery stitch the same shape as the knitted stitches so it looks like it was knitted into the purl side of the garment.

 Work from the bottom of your knitting.
 Bring the needle out at the base of the stitch.
 Take the needle behind the top of the right side of the ‘V’ and out again at the left side of the ‘V’.
-Take the needle back through the base of the stitch and bring up at the base of the next stitch you would like to sew.
+Take the needle back through the base of the stitch and bring it up at the base of the next stitch you would like to sew.

-The Embroidery Stitch Bible: Over 200 Stitches Photographed with Easy to Follow Charts (Artist/Craft Bible Series)
+The Embroidery Stitch Bible: Over 200 Stitches Photographed with Easy-to-Follow Charts (Artist/Craft Bible Series)

-The photographed samples are shown full-size.
+The photographed samples are shown in full size.

 Each stitch is fully described and illustrated with numbered figures and accompanied by a list of its main uses, with helpful notes on the working method.
 This book has beginner embroidery stitches through to more advanced hand embroidery stitches.